September 6-12, 2020

 John and I look forward to sharing this adventure with you!

 Santa Fe & Taos Autumn Sojourn: Sacred Lands, Sacred Words, Sacred Art

 The $2,499 per person retreat fee includes six nights of shared lodging (double occupancy): the first two nights at Hotel Santa Fe’s elegant Hacienda (Native-owned), the next two nights at the historic Mabel Dodge Luhan House in Taos, and the last two nights at the Hilton Buffalo Thunder Resort (also Native-owned).
 Private accommodations might be possible for an additional fee.

 Also included are all museum, gallery and Bandelier park fees; carefully chosen dining experiences at select restaurants featuring the best southwestern and Pueblo cuisine; a private day with Santa Clara Pueblo artist Roxanne Swentzell; the five-star EQUUS Experience; and all transportation once you arrive in Santa Fe (John Gritts, my husband, will be our van driver and co-guide extraordinaire).

 Please make your own travel arrangements to New Mexico.
 Please plan on arriving in Santa Fe by 4pm, or sooner.
 Here are a few options:

 Payment Schedule/4 Installments

-A $450 non-refundable deposit is due with registration.
-It is recommended that you register no later than April 1, 2019.
+A $499 non-refundable deposit is due with registration.
+It is recommended that you register as soon as possible (the 2019 retreat sold out immediately).
 Please consider purchasing trip insurance.
 Consumer Advocate recommends these 10 travel insurance companies.
-A second deposit of $500 is due June 1st.
-The third and final deposit of $1,000 is due July 15.
+A second deposit of $1000 is due June 1st.
+The third and final deposit of $1,000 is due July 1.
+Unless paying by personal check, a PayPal charge of .032 percent ($32) will be added.
 Please download and read the Payment & Cancellation Policy.